esamattis/yalr/README.md

 files in the current working directory and its subdirectories.

 It will will print out the script tag needed to connect your browser to YALR server or you can use the [LiveReload Chrome extension][extension].

-Then the browser page will be automatically reloaded every time a change is detected in the watch path.
+Then the browser page will be automatically reloaded every time when a change is detected in the watch path.

 The watch path and various other options can be passed to the `yalr` command via command line switches (use `--help` to list them) or via an `YALRFile` in the current working directory.

-The YALRFile is node.js module exposing a single object:
+The YALRFile is a node.js module exposing a single object:

 ```javascript
 module.exports = {